Vikki Blake (Editor-in-Chief)

 Jay George (Staff Writer)

 We’re always looking for new contributors to join us here at GGS.com.
 If you are 18+, have a keen interest in gaming, great written skills and the time commitment to contribute regularly (we’re looking for at least five articles a week), we’d love to hear from you!

 Working at GGS.com is currently unpaid – bummer, we know (and we promise you, we don’t make a penny from your hard work – this site is strictly not-for-profit).
-That said, it’s not without its rewards; we have long-standing, established industry links in both the US and the UK and access many of the perks and privileges of the gaming press including snazzy event invites and review codes (free games, in other words).
+That said, it’s not without its rewards; we have established industry links in both the US and the UK and access many of the perks and privileges of the gaming press including snazzy event invites and review codes (free games, in other words).
 GGS staff have gone on to work at IGN, GameSpot, Destructoid, VideoGamer, plus a load of development studios like Capcom, Blizzard, Square Enix, Bossa… and that’s just for starters!